DigitaleDeltaOrg/dd-eco-api/minimal-measurement.md

 - calculatedvalue: outcome of a calculation where measuredvalue is part of the calculation.

-The properties of a measurement do not need to be limited singular date, string or numeric valued.
+The properties of a measurement do not need to be limited to a singular date, string or numeric value.
 It is also possible to use arrays and key-value pairs.
 Examples:

 - Describe which devices are used for sampling the measurements.
 - Store properties seen with the specific measurements (life-stage, gender, length-class) with a single measurement, without to add specific columns when most of the data is optional.